 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 This category includes cash and cash equivalents and receivables.
 Subsequent to initial recognition, loans and receivables are measured at amortised cost using the effective interest method, less any allowance for impairment.

 Financial liabilities at amortised cost

 Financial liabilities at amortised cost are nonderivative financial liabilities.
-This category includes payables and certain employee entitlements.
-Subsequent to initial recognition, payables and employee entitlements are measured at amortised cost using the effective interest method.
+This category includes trade payables and accrued expenses.
+Subsequent to initial recognition, financial liabilities are measured at amortised cost using the effective interest method.